Software Startup Trends 2025: Key Insights & Growth

 Software platforms that enable carbon tracking, energy management, and sustainable supply chains are in high demand.
 These solutions help companies meet regulatory requirements and demonstrate corporate responsibility.

-In 2025, clean energy and green tech startups are expected to attract over $50 billion in venture capital.
+In 2025, clean energy and green tech startups will likely attract over $50 billion in venture capital.
 Software companies that align with ESG goals benefit from this influx.

 Investors increasingly evaluate startups based on their environmental impact and governance practices, making sustainability a key differentiator.